 3. Drugs.
 Generic drug names are used.
 If a generic is not available, trade names are included in parentheses on first mention.

-4. Conflict of Interest.
-All authors must sign a declaration disclosing relevant interests and conflicts of interest.
-Go here, read the policy, and complete the online disclosure form.
-Authors should read and complete this declaration form.
-Many authors will have potential conflicts; they do not necessarily disqualify authors from writing monographs.
-However, it is critical that these conflicts are disclosed so as to ensure appropriate steps are taken to resolve such issues.
+5. Conflict of Interest.
+All authors are required to sign a disclosure of possible conflicts of interest.
+Authors may have potential conflicts, which do not necessarily disqualify them from writing monographs.
+However, it is critical that these conflicts are disclosed to ensure appropriate steps are taken to mitigate such issues.

-5. Copyright.
+6. Copyright.
 Copyright of published monographs is retained by the AAFP.
-If you would like to reproduce, reprint, or adapt content from the monograph you authored, you must seek permission from the AAFP.
+If you want to reproduce, reprint, or adapt content from the monograph you authored, you must seek permission from the AAFP.
 You may submit your request online.

-After publication of the monograph, the author’s responsibility extends to assisting the medical and staff editors in responding to the occasional letter of inquiry from subscribers regarding the content.
-These queries are uncommon, but the author will be expected to assist the editors in writing a response or an erratum if appropriate.
-A summary of subscriber evaluations will be sent to the author approximately 6 to 8 months after publication.
+After publication of the monograph, the author’s responsibility extends to assisting the medical and staff editors in responding to the occasional inquiry from subscribers regarding the content.
+These queries are uncommon, but the author will be expected to assist the editors in writing a response or an erratum, if appropriate.
+A summary of subscriber evaluations will be sent to the author approximately 3 to 5 months after publication.

-Avoid convoluted sentences, personal pronouns, and the first-person case.
+Avoid convoluted sentences, personal pronouns, the first-person case, and direct address.
 The Elements of Style by Strunk and White, and similar grammar and usage books are excellent resources.

-Francine Welby, MD, is professor and chair of the Department of Family Medicine at the Western Florida Medical University (WFMU), Orlando.
-She earned a medical degree from Case University, Detroit, Michigan, and completed a family practice residency at Mountainside Memorial Hospital, Lexington, Kentucky.
-Dr Welby has served on expert panels for the American Academy of Family Physicians and the Agency for Healthcare Quality and Research, which developed practice guidelines on [topic of monograph].
-She also is the author of more than [number] publications on [topic of monograph].
+Ralph A. Sample, MD, is professor and chair of the department of family medicine at the Western Florida Medical University (WFMU), Orlando.
+He has served on expert panels for the American Academy of Family Physicians and the Agency for Healthcare Quality and Research, which developed practice guidelines on [topic of monograph].
+Dr Sample is the author of more than [number] publications on [topic of monograph].

-Edwin Nildare, MD, is an assistant professor in the Department of Neurology at the University of Topeka, Kansas.
-He earned a medical degree from the University of the Bronx, New York.
-He completed a neurology residency and fellowship in electromyography and neuromuscular disease at the University of Texas, Houston.
-Dr Nildare is board certified in neurology and has a certificate of added qualification in clinical neuro-physiology.
-He teaches medical students and residents, and his clinical interests include entrapment neuropathies and neuromuscular complications of critical illness.
+Edwin Smith, MD, is an assistant professor in the department of neurology at the University of Topeka, Kansas.
+He completed a fellowship in neurology and electromyography and neuromuscular disease.
+Dr Smith holds certification in neurology and a certificate of added qualification in clinical neurophysiology.
+Dr Smith’s clinical interests include entrapment neuropathies and neuromuscular complications of critical illness.
 He is the author of more than [number] articles and book chapters on [topic of monograph].